Thanks for thinking of SBS Food to publish your work!

 - Feaster: Your local insider for just-opened restaurants, cafes, bars, food events, festivals and pop-ups.
 Feaster celebrates the stories behind the dishes and the people making them – it’s not a review section.

 - Eat well: Feel good and eat better.
 Separate the food from the fad with our food-related health stories.
 You’ll need to be an expert in your field or have bonafide qualifications to create content for this section.

 We’re looking for content that excites people about food; that explores current trends or shares insight on food-related events.
 Stories that engage, challenge or inspire.
 How a Sydney cafe takes care of the homeless.
 50 years of baklava: That's a lot of filo.
 How a Cambodian migrant is making Australia’s best pie.
 These flatmates are feeding the community from their doorstep.
 Why Grandma pizza is the easy pizza absolutely anyone can make at home.
 How a baker and his 13-year-old son preserve their Syrian culture through baking bread at a refugee camp.

 Be original.
 Think beyond the obvious - we don’t want story telling us there’s a trend in food.
 We want to know why that trend matters.
 Think about how your story makes an issue interesting to people who didn’t think they cared, or excite them to try something new.
 Do surprise us, make us laugh out loud, and want to share it with our friend and our mother.

 Nail the pitch with a headline.
 A pitch with a bang-on headline gets us excited.

 Be succinct.
-A well-thought-out two or three paragraph summary of your idea will suffice.
+A well-thought-out two to three paragraphs of your idea will suffice.
 Be specific about the thrust of the story: What’s the hook?
 Who's your talent?
 Please include links to any websites, references or reports.

 How is it relevant to an Australian audience?
 Also very important.
-We are deeply interested in the world around us but your pitch must have a local angle.
+We are deeply interested in the world around us but your pitch must have a local angle and featuring the voices on this melting-pot of a continent.

 The images.
 Still or moving, how will this story best be illustrated?
 Are you supplying photographs or footage?